Donavan/picar/gems/minimu9ahrs/README.md

 ## License

+The bulk of the C++ code (everything from ext/minimu9ahrs down) is Copyright (c) 2009-2014 Pololu Corporation and covered under the terms of [this license](ext/minimu9ahrs/README.texile)

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The rest of the code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).